-Biotin is a B Vitamin and helps the body make use of the energy from food.
-Inadequate Biotin can cause brittle hair and may lead to hair loss, however deficiency of Biotin is rare.
-Only a small amount is needed by the body and the bacteria found naturally in your bowel are able to make Biotin.
+Biotin is a B Vitamin that helps the body make use of the energy from food.
+Inadequate Biotin can cause brittle hair and may lead to hair loss.
+A deficiency in Biotin is rare and only a relatively small amount is needed by your body, and bacteria found naturally in your bowel also make Biotin.

-Melanin is a natural pigment which determines the colour of your hair.
-Copper is a mineral involved in the production of melanin and so it can help maintain the natural colour of hair.
+'Melanin' is a natural pigment which determines the colour of our hair.
+Copper is a mineral involved in the production of melanin, so gaining sufficient copper in our diet can help maintain the natural colour of our hair.

-Zinc is also an important mineral to help maintain hair condition and a deficiency in Zinc can lead to brittle hair and hair loss.
+Zinc is an important mineral to help maintain hair condition, and a deficiency in Zinc can lead to brittle hair and hair loss.
 Zinc is involved in the metabolism of proteins, carbohydrates and fats and influences hair follicles and hair growth.